The $2.04 Billion Powerball: Largest Jackpot Ever

-“On November 8, 2022, a single Powerball ticket sold in Altadena, California won $2.04 billion — the largest lottery prize ever.
-The story involves a one-day delay, a lawsuit, and a near-anonymous winner.”
+“$2.04 billion on one Powerball ticket in Altadena, California — the largest prize ever, with a one-day delay, a lawsuit, and a near-anonymous winner.”

 The numbers were 10, 33, 41, 47, 56, with a Powerball of 10.
 On a single ticket sold at Joe's Service Center, a gas station in Altadena, California, those six numbers were worth $2.04 billion — the largest lottery jackpot in recorded history.
 The draw was originally scheduled for November 7, 2022, but was delayed by nearly ten hours because one participating lottery jurisdiction needed more time to process its sales and verify its data.
 The result was finally announced in the early hours of November 8.